A hostage situation turned into an officer-involved shooting in a Long Beach hotel last week.

 After thousands of innocent Americans have been wrongfully killed at the hands of police officers, any shooting involving a cop is being thoroughly investigated.

-However, our police misconduct attorneys at JML Law, a Long Beach-based law firm with over 35 years of experience in litigating police shootings and brutality, wrongful convictions, false arrests, police-involved sexual assaults and other forms of police misconduct, warn that only a handful of police shootings in the U.S. end in prosecution of the officers or trial.
+However, our police misconduct attorneys at JML Law, a Long Beach-based law firm with over 35 years of experience in litigating police shootings and brutality, wrongful convictions, false arrests, police-involved sexual assaults, and other forms of police misconduct, warn that only a handful of police shootings in the U.S. end in the prosecution of the officers or trial.

-Most courts offer police officers who kill U.S. citizens investigatorial immunity, which allows cops to get away with using their badge to harm innocent Americans and go unpunished for injuring and killing, using excessive force and violating civil rights.
+Most courts offer police officers who kill U.S. citizens investigatorial immunity, which allows cops to get away with using their badge to harm innocent Americans and go unpunished for injuring and killing, using excessive force, and violating civil rights.

 Although times have changed and police misconduct and brutality are now at the forefront of America’s discussion, it’s not advised to take legal action against a police officer to hold them accountable for your injuries or damages – or for killing your loved one – on your own.